-- (a) that are difficult to accommodate in the Business A zone due to their scale or functional requirements; or - (b) that generate high volumes of traffic and require large areas of parking; and , in locations which - (c) where such activities do not detract from: - from the amenity of adjoining areas; - 2. the safety and efficiency of the roading network; or - 3. from the consolidation of the inner retail area of central Ashburton through limits on the establishment of small-scale retail activities or offices.
+- (a) that are difficult to accommodate in the Business A zone due to their scale or functional requirements; or - (b) that generate high volumes of traffic and require large areas of parking; and , - (c) where such activities do not detract from: - I. the amenity of adjoining areas; - II. the safety and efficiency of the roading network; or - III. the consolidation of the inner retail area of central Ashburton through limits on the establishment of small-scale retail activities or offices.

-Policy 5.1DE
+Policy 5.1E

-Recognition that Differentiate and manage heavy and noxious industrial activities that have the potential to create adverse environmental effects and therefore ensureing there are appropriately located areas where they may establish and operate efficiently and effectively.
+Differentiate and manage heavy and noxious industrial activities that have the potential to create adverse environmental effects and ensure there are appropriately located areas where they may establish and operate efficiently and effectively.

-Policy 5.1EF
+Policy 5.1F

-Avoiding an accumulation of activities which, either individually or together would generate significant pedestrian activity on State Highway 1, in order to prevent pedestrian/vehicle conflicts and maintain safety.
+Avoid-an accumulation of activities which, either individually or together would generate significant pedestrian activity on State Highway 1, in order to prevent pedestrian/vehicle conflicts and maintain safety.